Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 How can I improve video latency when live streaming?

-However, that doesn’t mean there are not steps you can take to manage the effect of network latency on your live stream.
+However, that doesn’t mean there aren’t steps you can take to manage the effect of network latency on your live stream.

 In order to reduce video latency, high-quality hardware with cloud-based solutions are necessary.
-Although there are numerous ways to make sure low latency streaming is achieved.
-That is to say that your video latency is below 5 seconds to reach a level for low latency live streaming.
+Although there are numerous ways to ensure low-latency streaming is achieved.
+That is to say that your video latency is below 5 seconds to reach a level for low-latency live streaming.

 Improve video latency with high-end live streaming hardware